awsdocs/aws-lambda-developer-guide/doc_source/invocation-sync.md

 # Synchronous invocation<a name="invocation-sync"></a>

 When you invoke a function synchronously, Lambda runs the function and waits for a response\.
-When the function execution ends, Lambda returns the response from the function's code with additional data, such as the version of the function that was executed\.
+When the function completes, Lambda returns the response from the function's code with additional data, such as the version of the function that was invoked\.
 To invoke a function synchronously with the AWS CLI, use the `invoke` command\.

 ```
 $ aws lambda invoke --function-name my-function --payload '{ "key": "value" }' response.json